netxph/sb-capstone/docs/data-story.md

 #### Model Training

 We are going to perform multi-output classification, and again algorithms are pre-selected for those in the top 3.
 We've chosen `KNeighborsClassifier`, `DecisionTreeClassifier` and `ExtraTreeClassifier` as estimators for our `MultiOutputClassifier`.
+For these models, as we are still trying to select the best one, we are going to use their default parameters.
+Since these are straightforward model training, no issues found when coding and training the model.

 For the data, we need `y` to be dummified recommended offers, while `X` are customer features.

 **Metrics**